11 Perspective Taking Examples for Emotional Intelligence

 The most common misconception is that adopting a perspective involves reducing oneself; in reality, it consists of understanding the inner reasoning of the other person so that you may answer accurately rather than assuming.
 You can maintain boundaries while remaining mentally curious, and you can acknowledge someone’s point of view without approving their actions.

-Because “just put yourself in their shoes” sounds kind, it frequently ends up sounding like self-erasure, especially if you’ve been the one over-adapting for years.
-This is why typical advise fails.
+Because “just put yourself in their shoes” sounds kind, it comes across as self-erasure, especially if you’ve been the one over-adapting for years.
+This is why typical advice fails.

 Perspective taking isn’t surrender; it’s situational clarity.